skip to main content

 Crossover claim

-When a patient has both Medicare and a secondary insurance, the claim is paid by Medicare first and then submitted to the secondary insurance.
-This is referred to as a crossover claim.
+When a patient has both Medicare and a secondary insurance policy, the claim is paid by Medicare first and then submitted to the secondary insurance.
+This is known as a crossover claim.

 Current Procedural Terminology (CPT) codes

 This is a 5-digit coding system used to assign codes to procedures performed by a physician.
-These are also sometimes referred to as service codes.
+These are sometimes referred to as service codes.
+There are three category codes used in the CPT coding system:3

 Date of Service (DOS)